nvborisenko/reportportal-cli/README.md

 # reportportal-cli
-Command line utility to interact with http://reportportal.io via API
+Command line utility to interact with http://reportportal.io API

 This is command line utility, would be nice to have it to interact with ReportPortal API.
-Just an idea how to easily create a launch and share it for agents to report test results into this launch.

 # Install

 ## As dotnet tool from nuget.org
 ```
-dotnet tool install reportportal -g
+dotnet tool install reportportal.cli -g
 ```

 # Usage